 Through Dunkin Creative, I provide research, writing, and communications services.
 Please contact me if you have a project that could benefit from my knowledge or skills.

-I am a Research Associate at Aurora College and an Adjunct Professor in the Faculty of Kinesiology, Sport, and Recreation at the University of Alberta.
+I am a research associate at Aurora College and an adjunct professor in the Faculty of Kinesiology, Sport, and Recreation at the University of Alberta.